tamlthari/dogvscatCNN-classifier/README.md

 ### Flask app
 -  Our Flask app allows users to upload an image of cat or dog to be classified and output the class and % confidence (probability)
--   In case of misclassification, our app allows user to reupload image with correct label as name and save these images for future training.
+-   In case of misclassification, our app allows user to save test images to our Heroku PostGres database for future training.